-David Rothenberg produces Fortune and Men’s Eyes, spurring discussion in the audience and eventually leading to the founding of The Fortune Society.
+David Rothenberg produces the Off-Broadway play Fortune and Men’s Eyes.
+The play’s evocative content spurred audience discussion around criminal justice, and eventually led to the founding of The Fortune Society.

 Our Education program was founded in 1969 after Fortune participants asked for support in improving their literacy.
 Volunteer Melanie Johnson, a retired schoolteacher, was the first to give one-on-one tutoring sessions in vocabulary and grammar.
 Before long, Melanie was tutoring more students than she could handle.
 The need was clear.
 To recruit volunteers, David Rothenberg made an announcement on his WBAI radio show and found Lynn Orenstein, also a retired educator.
 Together, Lynn and Melanie structured the curriculum that later became our Education Program.